 - The amount of student aid HEERF provided to qualified students was determined by their level of overall institutionally determined financial need.

 - Students were provided with instructions to certify their eligibility for the funds, and the students who received these funds followed those certification requirements.
+All students who applied for the funds and who were eligible for receipt of the funds were provided with a written notice in their application confirmation that the funds held no restrictions or requirement for reporting.

 - 89 students with lower financial need received $430 each; 519 students with higher financial need received $1,040 each (June 8, 2020).